AhriFoxSnek/ASnake/README.md

 python -m ASnake --compile --run test.asnake python -m ASnake -e "loop 12 do 'the code goes inside the strings dummy, don\'t you know bash?'"
 ```

-You can also checkout the website https://asnake.org !